Robertson brothers (pastoralists): John Holland Robertson

+By 1872 he had adopted "Holland" as his middle name.

-In the 1870s John was manager of Turretfield's cattle raising venture, and with his two brothers carried on the Turretfield Stud in succession to Mr. Holland, and bred many successful racehorses.
+In the 1870s John was manager of Turretfield's cattle raising venture, and with his two brothers carried on the Turretfield Stud in succession to Mr Holland, and bred many successful racehorses.

+Stud horses owned by the brothers include Moonlight, who won Wentworth cups in 1877 and 1879, Australian Buck, of the 1872 Adelaide Cup, Neighbour, and Six Shooter, who sired many good horses; Valkyrie was one of their best mares.